Tick42/glue42-spectron-example/README.md

 2. To add the test app to the list of applications in the App Manager on the Glue42 Desktop Toolbar, copy the `test-app.json` configuration file in `%LocalAppData%\Tick42\UserData\<REG-ENV>\apps`.

-3. Start Glue42 Desktop (if Glue42 Desktop is running, the configuration changes will be automatically detected and your app will be automatically added to the list of available apps in the App Manager).

-4. Start the app from the App Manager or view it in a browser at this address: "http://localhost:3333/test-app.html".
+3. You can verify that the app is added correctly to Glue42 Desktop by starting Glue42 Desktop and starting the app itself.

+# Running the Tests

+1. Shutdown Glue42 Desktop, if running.

+2. Setup your tests in your favorite editor.
+(For more details on how to do that, see our testing guide [here](https://staging-docs.glue42.com/branches/feature/G4E-1040-docs-new-structure/g4e/developers/testing-your-app/mocha-and-spectron/index.html))

+3. Run the tests with the `npm test` command.